process-analytics/bpmn-visualization-js/.github/pull_request_template.md

 Explain the **details** for making this change: What existing problem does the Pull Request solve?
 Why is this feature beneficial?

 If your contribution has changed the BPMN rendering, add a screenshot.

+If the Pull Request includes breaking changes, it must explicitly follow the syntax proposed by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#specification).

 **On automatic closing of ISSUES**